tock/libtock-c/README.md

    **MacOS**:
    ```
-   $ brew tap riscv/riscv && brew update && brew install riscv-gnu-toolchain --with-multilib
+   $ brew tap riscv/riscv && brew update && brew install riscv-gnu-toolchain
    ```
-   Warning: this will compile from source, and takes a while.
-Also this will build a bleeding-edge version of GCC, and there is a small chance it will not work.
-However, we have successfully obtained a toolchain this way.

    **Ubuntu (19.10 or later)**:
    ```
    $ sudo apt install gcc-riscv64-unknown-elf
    ```

-   Unfortunately, Ubuntu does not currently (June 2020) provide a package for RISC-V libc.
+   Unfortunately, Ubuntu does not currently (June 2022) provide a package for RISC-V libc.
 We have created a .deb file you can use to install a suitable libc based on newlib:
    ```